 In a digital world where everyone seems to have a smartphone, flip phones are starting to make a comeback.
 For me personally, they’re especially useful for my kids who I want to stay in contact with but don’t want having constant access to the internet.
 And there’s something especially nice about having a phone that’s still a phone.
 A good reception, rugged quality, and long battery life are just a few of the benefits.
 Cost, is an especially big factor.

-8 Great Reasons to Own a Flip / Dumb Phone in 2017
+8 Great Reasons to Own a Flip Phone in 2018

 - It’s Easier to Avoid Phubbing.
 (Snubbing your companion, kids, or friends in order to pay attention to your phone.)